 A LITTLE BIT ABOUT GILAD

 In 2009, Gilad recorded three tracks for Walt Disney Records, one of which was included in the record Everybody Wants To Be a Cat (2011).
-The album features versions to Disney songs played by a top-shelf lineup of musicians including Dave Brubeck, Joshua Redman, Esperanza Spalding, Diane Reeves, Roy Hargrove, Kurt Rosenwinkel, The Bad Plus and many other jazz legends.
+The album features versions of Disney songs played by a top-shelf lineup of musicians including Dave Brubeck, Joshua Redman, Esperanza Spalding, Diane Reeves, Roy Hargrove, Kurt Rosenwinkel, The Bad Plus and many other jazz legends.

 Born in Israel in 1983, Gilad studied classical piano from age 6 and began studying guitar at the age of 9.
 From age 12 to 14 he performed regularly with the band of a weekly children's television show.
 He attended the prestigious Thelma Yellin School of Arts, graduating with excellence from the jazz department at age 18.
 Gilad received the America - Israel Cultural Foundation Scholarship for studies abroad to attend The New School in New York, where he completed his BFA in performing arts in 2008.